Introduction

 for Javascript, .py

 for Python, etc. as long as the corresponding interpreter is installed), that the builder will run just before your app is signed and packaged.
-You can use this extra build step to arrange custom resource files in the app's directory, move some from here to there, include some others, exclude other ones, and even generate new ones on the fly.
+You can use this extra build step to arrange custom resource files in the app's directory, move some from here to there, include some others, exclude other ones, touch/modify a file's contents, or even generate new ones on the fly.

 directory that is created in your project directory by the builder (Release-iphoneos